About "Brian's Wish" . . .

 and caring gestures these generous people set in motion what has blossomed

-kindness and support from these complete strangers, both well known and
+and support from these complete strangers, both well known and ordinary

-ordinary people alike, Brian decided he'd like to find a way to
+people alike, Brian decided he'd like to find a way to leave a

-leave a lasting legacy of gratitude and hope.
-One that would both
+lasting legacy of gratitude and hope.
+One that would both remember those

-remember those who helped him and use that support to generate awareness
+who helped him and use that support to generate awareness of his disease

-fact is it won't help Brian, his hope is that it will help others who
+it won't help Brian, his hope is that it will help others who may follow his

-the Indy Racing community will be helping raise awareness for this disease
+Indy Racing community will be helping raise awareness for this disease by

-by displaying "Brian's Wish" logo's on a number of the race car's in the
+displaying "Brian's Wish" logo's on a number of the race car's in the Indy

 equipment and apparel.